mongodb-industry-solutions/agentic-framework/README.md

     make poetry_install
     ````
 6. Verify that the `.venv` folder has been generated within the `/backend` directory.
-7. To start the backend service, run:
+7. To start the backend service, navigate to the `/backend` folder and run:

 ```bash
 poetry run uvicorn main:app --host 0.0.0.0 --port 8000